How to Add Keywords to Photos in Lightroom Classic

 What Is Metadata?

 Keywords are a type of metadata, a bit of extra information added to your files to help describe them.
 All metadata is designed to provide information about an image so that you can manage a library of images.
 Without metadata, we’re left to sift through images like a stack of disorganized papers on a desk.
-When you use an app like Lightroom, however, get tools to explore your images in powerful ways, all based on metadata.
+When you use an app like Lightroom, however, get tools to your images in powerful ways, all based on metadata.

 • Camera-added metadata: these are the technical aspects like the shutter speed, capture time, aperture, and more.